jro31/jethro-codes/_articles/my-story.md

 And while these were a sign that I was now more settled than I had been in my adult life, they also came with a problem.

 I loved my job here.
-The students were really fun, the managers were always fair, and there was enough time off that you could have a life outside of work
+The students were really fun, the managers were always fair, and there was enough time off that I could have a life outside of work

 Other people felt the same, and when I looked around the staffroom, we had multiple teachers who'd worked at this school for over 20 years, many who had worked here more than 10.
 And I could look at these teachers, each of whom had started at this school under similar circumstances to my own, and really see my future.